The 6 Best Heating Blankets and Pads of 2023 Comparison

 Are there any contraindications for use?

 This is a product that, thanks to its low voltage, can be used by almost anyone.
 However, there are certain restrictions on use, and it is not recommended in the following cases:

 For people who have diabetes: one of the symptoms presented by this disease is nervous insensitivity, especially in the extremities.
 This lack of sensitivity can lead to impaired heat perception.
 Therefore, people with this pathology may not notice that they are burning.

 Pregnant women: in this case, the use of electric blankets is also not advisable since maintaining a temperature above 38.9 degrees Celsius for more than 10 minutes can lead to, especially during the first three months of pregnancy, neural tube damage and miscarriage.
 If it is necessary, always consult your doctor beforehand and follow his recommendations.

-Older adults and young children: Use is also not recommended for older people suffering from senility, people with reduced psychomotor abilities or very young children.
+Older adults and young children: Use is also not recommended for older people suffering from senility.
+Or people with reduced psychomotor abilities, or very young children.
 This group is liable to burn themselves and cause an accident if they mismanage the appliance.
 If it must be used, it should always be under strict supervision.